 The area around Flathead Lake was inhabited long before the first trappers drifted in.
 That rich tradition and culture continues on the Flathead Reservation, home to the Confederated Salish and Kootenai Tribes.
 This stunningly diverse reservation comprises the lower end of Flathead Lake, the steep peaks of the lower Missions and the fertile Jocko Valley (once Glacial Lake Missoula).
-To get the most from your trip, we recommend heading down to the Reservation after getting a brief history primer at the Museum at Central School in Kalispell.
+To get the most from your trip, we recommend heading down to the Reservation after getting a brief history primer at the Northwest Montana History Museum in Kalispell.

 DAY-VENTURING ON THE FLATHEAD INDIAN RESERVATION